A Blaschke-Santal\'o inequality for unconditional log-concave measures: Introduction

-We observed the simple argument towards Theorem \ref{thm:main} some time ago, but we were motivated to write it up only after encouragement by Alexandros Eskenazis, who we would like to thank.
-After finishing writing this note and carefully inspecting the literature, we realized two things which we were unaware of: Firstly, in the case when $\mu$ is the uniform measure on a convex unconditional body $T$, Theorem \ref{thm:main} was already known to hold according to Klartag \cite[p.~135, ll.~6--8]{KlartagMarginalsOfInequalities} (who also accredits this independently to Barthe and Cordero-Erausquin in a private communication).
-Secondly, essentially the same symmetrization argument as the one we employ appeared in a recent preprint by Colesanti, Livshyts, Kolesnikov and Rotem (see \cite[Section 4 and Theorem 5.7]{CLKR-WeightedFunctionalBS}).
+After finishing writing this note, carefully inspecting the literature, and receiving a referee report, we realized three things which we were previously unaware of: Firstly, in the case when $\mu$ is the uniform measure on a convex unconditional body $T$, Theorem \ref{thm:main} was already known to hold according to Klartag \cite[p.~135, ll.~6--8]{KlartagMarginalsOfInequalities} (who also accredits this independently to Barthe and Cordero-Erausquin in a private communication).
+Secondly, Theorem \ref{thm:main} was already explicitly stated and proved in an identical manner in a survey by Fradelizi, Meyer and Zvavitch \cite[Theorem 7]{FMZ-VolumeProduct}.
+Thirdly, essentially the same symmetrization argument appeared in a recent preprint by Colesanti, Livshyts, Kolesnikov and Rotem (see \cite[Section 4 and Theorem 5.7]{CLKR-WeightedFunctionalBS}).
 They studied a functional version of the Blaschke--Santal\'o inequality, using the volume product

 where $\Phi^*(y) := \sup_{x \in \R^n} \langle x,y \rangle - \Phi(x)$ is the Legendre conjugate of the convex function $\Phi$ (in fact, they considered a more general version, where one allows general $L^{p_i}(\mu_i)$ norms with respect to two different measures $\mu_1,\mu_2$ and exponents $p_1,p_2$ on the right).
 Note that when $\Phi_{K,p}(x) = \frac{1}{p} \| x \|_K^p$ and $p \in [1,\infty]$ then $\Phi_{K,p}^*(x) = \frac{1}{q} \|x\|_{K^{o}}^q$ with $\frac{1}{p} + \frac{1}{q} = 1$.
 The functional analogue of (\ref{eqn:genSmu}) was resolved by Klartag in \cite[Theorem 4.2]{KlartagMarginalsOfInequalities} (and independently by Barthe and Cordero-Erausquin), who showed that: